asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 ### Controlled Demolition

 The `grid_propagate` procedure takes of care of collapsing cells with one candidate left.
 But as soon as right after the initial position, there are still many cells with unresolved state.
-That's why Contollled Demolition is needed, to *force* things to collapse, randomly.[^metaphor]
+That's why Controlled Demolition is needed, to *force* things to collapse, randomly.[^metaphor]

 [^metaphor]: Yes I am totally mixing metaphors right now.
 Way beyond Quantum Mechanics and well into AEC.
 Roll with it.

 The best candidates for Controlled Demolition are the cells with the least amount of candidates that are not already collapsed.
 That's to say, the least amount of candidates more than 1.
 Recording these is probably easy.
 Choosing one randomly, with even chances all over, is, at first impression, not.
 It is easy to choose *arbitrarily*, but not necessarily randomly.
 If a robust backtracking algorithm exists, then arbitrary is probably better than random.
-But I do not currently plan to backtrack, but instead simply start over whenever an illegal position is encounterd.
+But I do not currently plan to backtrack, but instead simply start over whenever an illegal position is encountered.

 How should one go about this?
 With so much randomness, the probably most straightforward course of action is to randomize the indices 0-14 three times.
 The first two randomized arrays are to loop over `candidates` in a somewhat random order.
 The third one is to loop over the candidates in the final found cell, and collapse to the first one it matches over.